-This statement applies to the following property:

-The transferor and his or her agent(s) or a third party consultant disclose the following information with the knowledge that even though this is not a warranty, prospective transferees may rely on this information in deciding whether and on what terms to purchase the subject property.
+This statement applies to the following property: The transferor and his or her agent(s) or a third party consultant disclose the following information with the knowledge that even though this is not a warranty, prospective transferees may rely on this information in deciding whether and on what terms to purchase the subject property.
 Transferor hereby authorizes any agent(s) representing any principal(s) in this action to provide a copy of this statement to any person or entity in connection with any actual or anticipated sale of the property.
 The following are representations made by the transferor and his or her agent(s) based on their knowledge and maps drawn by the state and federal governments.
 This information is a disclosure and is not intended to be part of any contract between the transferee and the transferor.

-THIS REAL PROPERTY LIES WITHIN THE FOLLOWING HAZARDOUS AREA(S):

-A SPECIAL FLOOD HAZARD AREA (Any type Zone "A" or "V") designated by the Federal Emergency Management Agency.
-Yes_____No

-Do not know and information not available from local jurisdiction

-AN AREA OF POTENTIAL FLOODING shown on a dam failure inundation map pursuant to Section 8589.5 of the Government Code.
-Yes No

-Do not know and information not available from local jurisdiction

-A VERY HIGH FIRE HAZARD SEVERITY ZONE pursuant to Section 51178 or 51179 of the Government Code.
-The owner of this property is subject to the maintenance requirements of Section 51182 of the Government Code.
+THIS REAL PROPERTY LIES WITHIN THE FOLLOWING HAZARDOUS AREA(S): A SPECIAL FLOOD HAZARD AREA (Any type Zone "A" or "V") designated by the Federal Emergency Management Agency.
+YesNo Do not know and information not available from local jurisdiction AN AREA OF POTENTIAL FLOODING shown on a dam failure inundation map pursuant to Section 8589.5 of the Government Code.
+YesNo Do not know and information not available from local jurisdiction A HIGH or VERY HIGH FIRE HAZARD SEVERITY ZONE (FHSZ) as identified by the Director of Forestry and Fire Protection pursuant to Section 51178 or 51179 of the Government Code or Article 9 (commencing with Section 4201) of Chapter 1 of Part 2 of Division 4 of the Public Resources Code.
+The owner of this property is subject to the maintenance requirements of Section 51182 of the GovernmentCode.
+YesNo High FHSZ in a state responsibility area Very High FHSZ in a state responsibility area Very High FHSZ in a local responsibility area A WILDLAND AREA THAT MAY CONTAIN SUBSTANTIAL FOREST FIRE RISKS AND HAZARDS pursuant to Section 4125 of the Public Resources Code.

-YesNo

-A WILDLAND AREA THAT MAY CONTAIN SUBSTANTIAL FOREST FIRE RISKS AND HAZARDS pursuant to Section 4125 of the Public Resources Code.
 The owner of this property is subject to the maintenance requirements of Section 4291 of the Public Resources Code.
 Additionally, it is not the state's responsibility to provide fire protection services to any building or structure located within the wildlands unless the Department of Forestry and Fire Protection has entered into a cooperative agreement with a local agency for those purposes pursuant to Section 4142 of the Public Resources Code.
-Yes_____No

-AN EARTHQUAKE FAULT ZONE pursuant to Section 2622 of the Public Resources Code.
-Yes_____No

-A SEISMIC HAZARD ZONE pursuant to Section 2696 of the Public Resources Code.
-Yes (Landslide Zone) Yes (Liquefaction Zone) No Map not yet released by State

-THESE HAZARDS MAY LIMIT YOUR ABILITY TO DEVELOP THE REAL PROPERTY, TO OBTAIN INSURANCE, OR TO RECEIVE ASSISTANCE AFTER A DISASTER.
+YesNo AN EARTHQUAKE FAULT ZONE pursuant to Section 2622 of the Public Resources Code.
+YesNo A SEISMIC HAZARD ZONE pursuant to Section 2696 of the Public Resources Code.
+Yes (Landslide Zone) Yes (Liquefaction Zone) No Map not yet released by State THESE HAZARDS MAY LIMIT YOUR ABILITY TO DEVELOP THE REAL PROPERTY, TO OBTAIN INSURANCE, OR TO RECEIVE ASSISTANCE AFTER A DISASTER.
 THE MAPS ON WHICH THESE DISCLOSURES ARE BASED ESTIMATE WHERE NATURAL HAZARDS EXIST.
+THEY

-THEY ARE NOT DEFINITIVE INDICATORS OF WHETHER OR NOT A PROPERTY WILL BE AFFECTED BY A NATURAL DISASTER.
-TRANSFEREE(S) AND TRANSFEROR(S) MAY WISH TO OBTAIN PROFESSIONAL ADVICE REGARDING THOSE HAZARDS AND OTHER HAZARDS THAT MAY AFFECT THE PROPERTY.
+ARE NOT DEFINITIVE INDICATORS OF WHETHER OR NOT A PROPERTY WILL BE AFFECTED BY A NATURAL

+2024 SELECTED PROVISIONS OF CALIFORNIA LAW RELATING TO MOBILEHOMES THOSE HAZARDS AND OTHER HAZARDS THAT MAY AFFECT THE PROPERTY.